googlefonts/colr-gradients-spec/colr-gradients-spec.md

   [radial-gradient()](https://developer.mozilla.org/en-US/docs/Web/CSS/radial-gradient)
   functions.

-* a repeated gradient along the gradient positions (linear or radial): divide 1 by the number of desired repetitions and use the result as your maximum color stop, then use color line extend mode *repeat* to have it continue outside the defined interval.
+* a repeated gradient along the gradient positions (linear or conical-radial): divide 1 by the number of desired repetitions and use the result as your maximum color stop, then use color line extend mode *repeat* to have it continue outside the defined interval.